Brake Pad Replacement

 Set aside the spring clip and first retention pin, then remove the second retention pin.

 You can now remove the brake pads.
 The easiest way to do this is to use your fingers to press the pad into the caliper, away from the rotor.
 This will push the caliper pistons in and allow you to remove the pad.
 Press the pad in as far as you can - a new pad is thicker than a used one, so you'll need more space between the caliper pistons and the rotor to install the new pads.
-Remove the old pad and discard, then install the new brake pad.
+Remove the old pad and discard.

-Repeat this for the second pad in that caliper.
+Repeat Steps 4 and 5 for the second pad in that caliper.
 Installing one pad at a time makes the caliper pistons easier to deal with.

 Note: If you're having trouble getting the caliper pistons to retract enough to fit the new brake pads, you can use a caliper piston compression tool.
 If you don't have one of those, you can use a long ratchet/socket extension to carefully (carefully!) pry the piston into the caliper using the edge of the brake rotor as a leverage point.